-The service runs several times a day the entire year and given the proximity of the islands, it’s very reliable.
+The service runs the entire year and given the proximity of the islands, it’s very reliable.
 You can book with Atlântico Line or Transmaçor.

 Atlantico Line runs the only ferry to Flores.
 There is a very small ferry that runs between Flores and Corvo it may hold 10-15 passengers.